yelicoder/Spring-fundamentals/README.md

 In short, the BeanFactory provides the configuration framework and basic functionality, and the ApplicationContext adds more enterprise-specific functionality.

 ### How are you going to create a new instance of an ApplicationContext?
+* new ClassPathXmloApplicationContext() and passing the xml configuration file as argument
+* new GenericGroovyApplicationContext
+* new GenericApplicationContext
+*

 ### Can you describe the lifecycle of a Spring Bean in an ApplicationContext?